isrkan/DevOps-MLOps-Practice/DevOps/Jenkins/README.md

     - **Nodes**: Go to **Manage Jenkins** > **Manage Nodes** to add or remove nodes.
     - **Agents**: Jenkins agents can be managed through the Nodes page, allowing us to scale our builds across multiple machines.

+## Jenkinsfile
+A Jenkinsfile is a text file that contains the definition of a Jenkins Pipeline and is stored in the source code repository.
+This allows us to define build, test, and deployment workflows as code, which is known as pipeline as code.
+The main advantage of using a Jenkinsfile is that it enables version control of the CI/CD pipeline, making it easier to track changes, review, and collaborate on automation processes.
+- **Code as configuration**: The CI/CD pipeline is stored as code, making it easier to manage, track, and review using a version control system like Git along with the application code.
+- **Pipeline as code**: By defining pipelines in a Jenkinsfile, we ensure that our build, test, and deployment processes are reproducible and can be automated.
+- **Consistency**: Having a Jenkinsfile ensures consistent deployment processes across different environments (e.g., development, staging, production).

 ## Best practices for Jenkins
 - **Use pipelines**: Prefer pipelines over freestyle jobs for better scalability and maintenance.